Complaining about our service

-This page explains what to do if you are unhappy with the decision we made about your complaint or with the way that we dealt with you.
+This page explains what you need to do if you are unhappy with the decision we made on your complaint, or with the way that we dealt with you.

-We receive thousands of complaints about the NHS in England, UK government departments and other public organisations every year.
+We receive thousands of complaints each year about the NHS in England, UK government departments and other public organisations.
 We consider each complaint very carefully and aim to give the best possible service to everyone.
-We realise, however, that not everyone will be happy with the decision we make about their complaint or with the way that we dealt with it.
+We realise, however, that not everyone will be happy with the decision we make on their complaints or with the way that we dealt with it.
 Because of that we have a review service, which, under certain circumstances, can look into your concerns about our decisions or handling.

-Please make sure you raise your concerns with us within three months of when we sent you our decision on your original complaint.
-This page tells you more about how you can do this.
+We ask you to put your concerns to us within three months of when we sent you our decision on your original complaint.

-If you are not happy with the way we dealt with you, for example you might think we took too long to deal with your complaint, or did not update you when we said we would, you can either:
+If you are not happy with the way we dealt with you personally, for example you might feel that we took too long to deal with your complaint, or did not update you when we said we would, you can either:

-- Contact our internal complaints team – their contact details are on this page.
+- contact our internal review service – their contact details are on this page.

-To help us consider your complaint, please use the following form:
+To help us review your concerns, you may wish to complete the following form:

 What happens next?